Elwell Stephen Otis: Biography

 Otis was born in Frederick, Maryland on March 25, 1838.
 He attended the University of Rochester, where he was a member of the Iota chapter of St. Anthony Hall aka the Fraternity of Delta Psi.
 He graduated from Harvard Law School in 1860 and was practicing law during the first year of the Civil War.

 Civil War

 During the American Civil War, Otis was appointed captain in the 140th New York Volunteer Infantry Regiment formed in Rochester, NY in September 1862.
 He fought at the battles of Fredericksburg, Chancellorsville and Gettysburg.
 On December 23, 1863, he was promoted to lieutenant colonel of his regiment.
 At the Battle of Spotsylvania the regiment's colonel was killed and Otis assumed command.
 He fought in all the battles of the Overland Campaign.
 During the Siege of Petersburg, he assumed command of the 1st Brigade, 2nd Division in V Corps leading it into action at the Battle of Peebles' Farm.
-During this battle he was severely wounded effectively ended his field career during the Civil War.
+During this battle he was severely wounded, which effectively ended his field career during the Civil War.
 He was promoted to brevet brigadier general of volunteers for actions at Peebles' Farm.
 Otis eventually recovered and was appointed lieutenant colonel of the 22nd U.S. Infantry in 1867.